colinsmith/email-generator/README.md

 1. Clone this repo
 2. Make sure you have [Gulp](https://gulpjs.com/) installed
 4. Clone this repo into your directory
-5. Run `gulp build` to build your template!
+5. Run default `gulp` task to build your template!